Cityworks is part of the Cityparents Group of organisations, which also includes the professional networks Cityparents, and Cityparents Influencers.

 Louisa Symington-Mills founded Citymothers in late 2012, with the aim of providing a networking forum for working mothers.
 In April 2014, Cityfathers was launched to provide a similar offering for working fathers.
 In November 2015, the website was rebranded Cityparents to reflect our fully inclusive ethos and the diversity of our member base.

-As an employer, there are many ways you can get involved with Cityparents - by giving your employees unlimited access to our events through Corporate Access, joining Cityparents Policy Works, using our Mentoring Scheme, or engaging us to work with you on Bespoke solutions.
+As an employer, there are many ways you can get involved with Cityparents - by giving your employees unlimited access to our Events and Webinars through Corporate Access, using our Mentoring Scheme, or engaging us to work with you on Bespoke solutions.

 Cityparents Influencers is a new network aimed at encouraging cultural change in the City.
 Any member of the Cityparents network employed in a professional role can join Influencers.
 Becoming an Influencer means you'd like to work together with Cityparents to encourage cultural change in the City.
 You simply need to be committed to promoting progress within your organisation or profession.
 You may be doing this already, or have a desire to participate in bringing about such change.